 - Failure to properly screen potential employees and provide a safe living environment

 Although it is horrifying to consider, too many facilities do not keep up with residents’ medical, emotional and personal needs.
-When this occurs, residents may suffer illness or unnecessary pain and suffering.
+Nursing home and long-term care facilities’ shortfalls cause residents to suffer illness or unnecessary pain and suffering.